phueb/Zorro/README.md

-# Babeval
+# Zorro
 Generate test sentences for evaluating NLP system trained on masked language modeling objective

 ## Test sentences

-Sentences are created using templates, filled with custom, human-curated word lists.
+Sentences are created using templates, filled with words from custom, human-curated word lists.

 ## Organization